EuphoriaPatches/propertiesFiles/README.md

 modName1:modId1 modName1:modId2 modName1:modId3 ... \
 \
 modName2:modId1 modName2:modId2 modName2:modId3 ... \
+\
+...
+lastModInThisIDName:modId1 lastModInThisIDName:modId2 lastModInThisIDName:modId3

 # Description of the Next block ID
 block.YYYYY = ...
 ...

+The last line of a block.XXXX does not have a `\`

 --- IDs should be grouped by mods, for every new mod it should be added in a new line using "\" ---
 ```